 <name>yarn.nodemanager.resource.memory-mb</name>

-The next step is to provide YARN guidance on how to break up the total resources available into Containers.
-You do this by specifying the minimum unit of RAM to allocate for a Container.
-We want to allow for a maximum of 20 Containers, and thus need (40 GB total RAM) / (20 # of Containers) = 2 GB minimum per container:
+Next, specify the minimum RAM allocation for a Container.
+To allow a maximum of 20 Containers, we calculate: (40 GB total RAM) / (20 Containers) = 2 GB minimum per container.

 <name>yarn.scheduler.minimum-allocation-mb</name>